expo/expo/docs/pages/tutorial/layout.md

 ## Step 7: Enhance the reusable button component

-To differentiate the two buttons, let's add another prop to the `Button` component called `isBorderLess` which is a boolean.
-When this prop's value is true, the unstyled button is displayed.
-Otherwise, the component with enhanced styling is displayed
+The "Choose a photo" button requires different styling than the "Use this photo" button, so we will add a new button theme that will allow us to apply a `primary` theme.

-The styled button with the label "Choose a photo" also has an icon before the label. [`@expo/vector-icons` library](/guides/icons/#expovector-icons) provides icons from popular icon sets such as Ionicons, Feather, FontAwesome, MaterialCommunityIcons and so on.
-To load and display the icon on the button, let's use `FontAwesome` from the library.
+This button also has an icon before the label. [`@expo/vector-icons` library](/guides/icons/#expovector-icons) provides icons from popular icon sets such as Ionicons, Feather, FontAwesome, MaterialCommunityIcons and so on.
+To load and display the icon on the button, let's use `<FontAwesome>` from the library.

-Modify the **Button.js** to add the following code snippet:
+Modify **Button.js** to add the following code snippet:

 <!-- prettier-ignore -->
 ```js